How can I volunteer to work with ESD?

 Question: What is the general application process for ESD?

-Answer: Once you have completed a Burner Profile and Volunteer Questionnaire, you will receive an acknowledgment from one of the ESD Volunteer Coordinators (VCs) that we have received your application (although the VCs don’t respond to applications between the event and about February of the following year).
+Answer: Once you have completed a Burner Profile and Volunteer Questionnaire, you will receive an acknowledgment from one of the ESD Volunteer Coordinators (VCs) that we have received your application (although the VCs generally don’t respond to applications between the event and about January of the following year).
 If you are accepted into ESD, you will then receive a message from the branch VC detailing the next steps to get started with that Branch.
 This might include a phone interview, sending in your credentials/licenses, or being referred to one of the other branches.
 Keep in mind that all of these steps take some time, the VCs are volunteers too, so please be patient with the process.
 You will hear from us!

-Answer: Each year we get 100’s of new applications for a limited number of openings.
+Answer: Each year we get hundreds of new applications for a limited number of openings.
 Unfortunately, we do have to eliminate some applications just as in any application process.
-That being said, not all volunteers return and as Black Rock City expands, so must we.
+That being said, not all volunteers return, and as Black Rock City expands, so must we.
 Try again!
 You may also contact the VC for the branch/section you are interested in on the Contact Us page in the toolbar above.

 Question: I have never attended Burning Man and would like to work during my first year.
 Is it possible to volunteer my first year?